Out in the streets they call it honour...

 How important can honour possibly mean?
-It may be difficult to understand if you are from a culture, which is very much individualistic that for some, honour can be worth dying for, even killing for.
-I am not talking about killing for self defense, even a random murderous rampage but worse, ending the life of a very close loved one usually a daughter or a sister.
+It may be difficult to understand, if you are from a very much individualistic culture, that for some honour can be worth dying for; even killing for.
+I am not talking about killing for self-defence, even a random murderous rampage, but worse; ending the life of a very close loved one, usually a daughter or a sister.

 I have decided to take Turkey as an example.
 It’s a country full of contradictions.
-It is beautiful, with picturesque landscapes and gorgeous coastlines.
-Full of warm people, warm climate and above all… great food.
-Ok, I may be biased since it is my home country but every time I go back I get that feeling of mystery and confusion, the mysterious sounds of the prayer call simultaneous with the honking of cars and shouting of frustrated cab drivers in traffic.
-I remember being in a tea garden in Kadikoy on the Asian side of Istanbul one of the busiest districts, reading an Elif Shafak book, listening to the city go by.
-While watching the young girls on their way to university with their boyfriends and friends, walking past two women in abbayas.
-With the call of prayer men were flocking to the mosque down the road to young professionals drinking at a swanky bar.
+It is beautiful, with picturesque landscapes and gorgeous coastlines; full of warm people, warm climate and above all… great food.
+Okay, I may be biased since it is my home country but every time I go back I get that feeling of mystery and confusion, the mysterious sounds of the prayer call simultaneously with the honking of cars and shouting of frustrated cab drivers in traffic.
+I remember being in a tea garden in Kadikoy on the Asian side of Istanbul, one of the busiest districts, reading an Elif Shafak book and listening to the city go by, watching the young girls on their way to university with their boyfriends and friends, walking past two women in abbayas.
+With the call of prayer, men were flocking to the mosque down the road to young professionals drinking at a swanky bar.
 It felt good knowing that so many cultures, religions and ideologies were living together.

-Turkey has strengthened at every challenge it has faced, we have an extravagant and colourful past, which most are very proud of.
-The founder of modern Turkey Mustafa Kemal Ataturk paved the way to liberate women and their rights.
+Turkey has strengthened in every challenge it has faced; we have an extravagant and colourful past, which most are very proud of.
+The founder of modern Turkey, Mustafa Kemal Ataturk, paved the way to liberate women and their rights.
 Girls were sent to school and were given a voice, while women were allowed to vote much before many other European countries.
 Much modern development has been seen within the borders of this historical country.
-The politics are changing, economy ‘growing’; standard of education and healthcare are on the rise, relationships with the East and West are ever changing.
-Yet, women are still being penalised for acting dishonourably and accused of bringing shame to the family, sometimes due to just a rumour or an exchange of looks.
+The politics are changing, economy ‘growing’, standard of education and healthcare are on the rise, and relationships with the East and West are ever changing.
+Yet, women are still being penalised for acting dishonourably and accused of bringing shame to the family, sometimes just due to a rumour or an exchange of looks.

-So considering all of the above, I find myself asking why are we still struggling to shake off some of the most primitive of traditions?
-I don’t have an answer or at least one that cannot be discussed here in just a few words but it is the time this issue is brought to light.
+So considering all of the above, I find myself asking why we are still struggling to shake off some of the most primitive of traditions.
+I don’t have an answer, or at least not one that can be discussed here in just a few words, but it is time this issue is brought to light.

-Sonay Ogmen (26) born to an Armenian family in Istanbul fell in love with someone from a different faith.
+Sonay Ogmen (26), born to an Armenian family in Istanbul, fell in love with someone from a different faith.
 According to her brother she had broken the family code and brought shame on them.
 This meant that her life had to be ended.
-Gonay Ogmen, the brother lured them out by lying and shot both of them committing a double murder.
-He justified this actions by stating it was for the honour of his family.
-Who taught this young boy that it was OK to kill his sister?
+Gonay Ogmen, the brother, lured them out by lying and shot both of them; committing a double murder.
+He justified these actions by stating it was for the honour of his family.
+Who taught this young boy that it was okay to kill his sister?
 Why is this mentality still spreading to our younger generations?

 However the efforts seem superficial and young girls are still dying.

-However I would like to touch upon an important fact before I end.
+However, I would like to touch upon an important fact before I end.
 Not all of these fathers, grandfathers and brothers are cold-blooded murderers.
 It may seem strange to some but the societal pressure that most of these families (especially the men) have on their shoulders can push them into acting upon the matter of honour.
 This is why girls are still dying.
-It is not just about increasing prison sentences and broadcasting a few television adverts, these are not going to make the difference.
+It is not just about increasing prison sentences and broadcasting a few television adverts; these are not going to make the difference.
 This collective identity must be more flexible, the mind frames and gaps between generations must be challenged.
-Above all, these partiarchal cultural ideologies which have lead to honour killings must be faced.
+Above all, these patriarchal cultural ideologies that have led to honour killings must be faced.
 How can we reform our education system in order to overcome these challenges?
-Moreover, before this issue can be solved lets give this the publicity that it deserves.
+Moreover, before this issue can be solved, let’s give this the publicity that it deserves.
 These girls haven’t died in vain.